winglang/docsite/blog/2023-02-08-preflight-vs-inflight.md

 First, dynamic resource creation introduces enormous complexity from a resource management perspective.
 This is part of the reason why the IaC (infrastructure as code) tools were created.
-Not only was it too cumbersome and error-prone to create large numbers of cloud resources by clicking on buttons in your web browser, but it also became very difficult to reliably maintain and update the infrastructure.
+Not only is it too cumbersome and error-prone to create large numbers of cloud resources by clicking buttons in your web browser, but it also becomes difficult to reliably maintain and update the infrastructure.

 When you use tools like Terraform or CloudFormation, you typically create a YAML